yodrew/darkroomretreat/manuscript/introduction.md

 Here is a note on my use of words.

 I don't use neologisms.
 I don't use words in any special sense.
-A reader should profit by looking up a word from the text in a good dictionary.
+Virtually any dictionary will clear up confusion you may have while reading.
+Read through the senses and the etymology as well.

 My usage is sometimes unusual because I take pains to recover the original or essential meanings of words using etymology and historical usage.
 Popular use and manipulation by elites constantly degrade the true senses of high-level abstractions.
 Words become corrupt or acquire unfortunate associations.
 Language is artificial and must be maintained.

-I consider this half the job of writers, speakers, and readers alike.
-The Oxford English Dictionary exemplifies this collective effort.
-Editions of American Heritage Dictionary and Webster's from before 1970 are usually good enough.
-Beware of newer lexicology, which is both better and worse than ever due to extreme divergence of philosophical influences of the past 250 years.
+I consider this half the job of intellectuals and our audiences alike.
+The Oxford English Dictionary exemplifies this effort.
+Editions of American Heritage Dictionary and Webster's from before 1970 are excellent.
+Beware of newer lexicology.
+It is both better and worse than ever due to extreme divergence of philosophical influences in the last 40 years.

 ### requirements {#requirements}